GVGK Tang

 Full Merit Scholar

-BA in History & Sociology, minor in LGBT Studies, summa cum laude
+BA in History & Sociology, minor in LGBT Studies & Data Analysis, summa cum laude

 Temple University | 2014 – 2017